tramlinehq/store-quirks/README.md

 ## 🆕 Should the Version Code be unique for every build on App Bundle Explorer?

 Yes.
-The upload will fail if this is not true.
+In addition, new version code should be higher than **any** version codes in App Bundle Explorer, i.e across all release tracks.
+The upload will fail otherwise.
+This is because android compares version codes (along with package name) to determine whether an app **update** is possible or not.

 ## 🆕 Should the Version Code for a track always be higher than the last one?